 - Population Explosion at Avaris: In the early second millennium B.C. a virgin land in Egypt's Nile delta region is settled by Semites in a handful of houses yet in just a few generations their numbers explode to where Avaris becomes one of the largest cities of the ancient world.
 (Exodus 1: "But the children of Israel were fruitful and increased abundantly, multiplied and grew exceedingly mighty; and the land was filled with them.")

 - Details – Building materials include bricks made with straw: Plenty of minor details, like the price of a slave and the use of chariots, corroborated by archaeologists add to the "coincidences" showing consistency with the biblical account.
 For example, Egyptologists report that straw-reinforced clay bricks appear commonly in construction through Egypt’s history.
 (Exodus 5: “So the same day Pharaoh commanded the taskmasters of the people and their officers, saying, “You shall no longer give the people straw to make brick as before.
 Let them go and gather straw for themselves.
 And you shall lay on them the quota of bricks...”)
-Consider the value of such incidental information.
+Further, as Hershel Shanks notes, that the Jews in Israel did not build with mud bricks but with stones, thus adding another aspect to the consistency between Exodus and archaeology.
+Consider also the value of such incidental information.
 Historians and linguists reading about King Arthur from the 12th century's Geoffrey of Monmouth may or may not accept the historicity of Arthur but from the incidental details in Geoffrey's account, they can conclude that it indeed was written 900 years ago.

 - Avaris' population suddenly becomes as poor as slaves: The prosperous population became poor.
 Bodies buried later at Avaris show distress, as from malnutrition.
 Their skeletons show "Harris lines", visible in X-rays or by breaking the bones and looking at their cross-sections.
 These form in the longer bones of the body in response to trauma such as from malnutrition, and especially among young people.
 (Exodus 1: "Now there arose a new king over Egypt, who did not know Joseph.
 And he said to his people, 'Look, the people of the children of Israel are more and mightier than we…' Therefore they set taskmasters over them to afflict them with their burdens. … So the Egyptians made the children of Israel serve with rigor.
 And they made their lives bitter with hard bondage—in mortar, in brick...")
 [Get Patterns!]